top of page

 Meritocracy, while ideal and fair in nature, can have a darker side when there are no regulations to ensure its own preservation.
 Thus, the application of pure meritocracy is a dangerous one, and should be avoided in order to preserve itself and its ability to allow anyone to actualize themselves, without the risk of a civil war, caused by meritful revolutionary faction/s.

 A well-functioning democracy thrives on a delicate balance between individual freedom and equality.
 While meritocracy is a desirable goal, a purely meritocratic system can undermine the very foundation of a fair and just society.
 A truly meritocratic society requires a strong foundation of equal opportunity and a fair legal system.
-By finding the right balance between individual freedom and equality, we gain the power a society where everyone has the chance to thrive based on their own merits.
+By finding the right balance between individual Equality and Meritocracy, we gain the power a society where everyone has the chance to thrive based on their own merits.

 Mr. Nathan Lasher's Feedback